Senomyx Provides Additional Information Regarding Generally Recognized As Safe (GRAS) Determination for Sweetmyx S617

 Regulatory Determinations for Senomyx Ingredients

-Two additional Senomyx Savory Flavors, S9229 & S5456 received GRAS stats in 2011.
-The GRAS status for S9229 and/or S5456 allows usage in a wide array of applications including snack foods, beverages, soups, seasonings, gravies, condiments and relishes, cereals, baked goods, gelatins and puddings, meat, poultry, fish, milk, and egg products.
+Two additional Senomyx Savory Flavors, S9229 & S5456 received FEMA GRAS status in 2011.
+The FEMA GRAS status for S9229 and/or S5456 allows usage in a wide array of applications including snack foods, beverages, soups, seasonings, gravies, condiments and relishes, cereals, baked goods, gelatins and puddings, meat, poultry, fish, milk, and egg products.

-Senomyx’s sucralose-enhancing flavor ingredient, S2383, was granted FEMA GRAS status in November 2008 and received a positive determination by JECFA in July 2012.
+Senomyx’s sucralose modifier, S2383, was granted FEMA GRAS status in November 2008 and received a positive determination by JECFA in July 2012.
 S2383 also received regulatory approval in the European Union (EU) in October 2012 and may be used in EU countries as of end-April 2013.
 S2383 is intended to restore the desired sweet taste in products with reduced sucralose, a high-intensity sweetener used in a wide variety of beverages and foods such as confectionaries, baked goods, desserts, and dairy products, as well as over-the-counter (OTC) healthcare products and dietary supplements.
-S2383 can be used in numerous products to enable up to a 75% reduction in the concentration of sucralose, which in some applications also improves taste.
+S2383 is effective in numerous products in which up to 75% of the sucralose has been reduced.

-S6973, Senomyx’s first sucrose (table sugar) modifier was granted GRAS status in October 2009 and received a positive determination by JECFA in July 2012.
+Sweetmyx™ SR69 (S6973), Senomyx’s first sucrose (table sugar) modifier was granted FEMA GRAS status in October 2009 and received a positive determination by JECFA in July 2012.
 S6973 enables the reduction of up to 50% of the sucrose present in numerous products while maintaining the sweet taste of natural sugar.
 The GRAS designation allows usage of S6973 in baked goods, cereals, gum, condiments and relishes, confectioneries and frostings, frozen dairy offerings, fruit ices, gelatins and puddings, hard and soft candy, jams and jellies, milk products, and sauces.
-During the first quarter of 2010 the GRAS status for S6973 was extended to instant coffee and tea, and imitation dairy products.
+During the first quarter of 2010 the FEMA GRAS status for S6973 was extended to instant coffee and tea, and imitation dairy products.
 In March 2014, Senomyx announced that the European Food Safety Authority has completed its review of S6973, which can now be marketed in the European Union.